KevinOConnor/zipspool/docs/Instructions.md

 4. The printed parts from the [stl directory](../stl/).
 You will need two copies of the holder file (print the same holder object twice), one spindle, and one clip.
-If you are using a large filament spool (such as a "5lb spool") then use the holder-tall, spindle-wide, and clip-wide files.
+If you have a small print bed that does not fit the default holder then you may print the holder-short file instead.
+If you are using a large filament spool (such as a "5lb spool") then use the holder, spindle-wide, and clip-wide files.

 ### Assembling the printed parts